ENGLISH

 criminal behavior, but the problem is national and a national

-response such as the Lindbergh law that was passed to deal with
+response such as the Lindberg law that was passed to deal with

 kidnapping is needed.
 The lack of attention from the